In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 If top brands like Amazon, Etsy, and Best Buy are already dominating for money keywords such as “buy Hp laptops,” what about other long-tail keywords such as “top places to buy HP laptops” or “where to buy HP laptops online”?

 Content is the way forward.
 The more content you produce and distribute to build your brand visibility, the more long-tail search terms you’ll start to rank for, even if you weren’t targeting them directly.
+Also with more content you have the chance to increase link building opportunities and be successful in organic search results.

 This study found that 70% of search traffic is long tail.